whosonfirst/whosonfirst-www/www/blog/2018/02/20/wof-in-a-box-part3/index.md

 to pass the `-i(ndex)` flag since it defaults to "spelunker" now.
 The trusty `-b(ulk)` flags remains unchanged for speeding up indexing.

-So, just a small tweak to Dan's instructions but hopefully a useful one.
+So, it's only a pair of small tweaks to Dan's instructions but hopefully they are useful ones.

 ![](images/wof-phone.jpg)